Leaking shocks and struts are a recipe for disaster.

 Check out our article on shock and strut replacement here.

 If fluid is leaking from your shocks or struts, you’ve got a big problem on your hands.
-Every shock and strut contains a piston and hydraulic fluid.
-When you drive over a bump or a rough stretch of road, the shocks or struts compress, the piston pushes against the hydraulic fluid, and the fluid absorbs the force of the piston.
-If the system is damaged or worn, that fluid that can leak out of the shock or strut.
-A little leakage is perfectly normal, but if the strut looks wet and oily that’s cause for concern.
+Every shock and strut contains both a piston and hydraulic fluid.
+When you drive over a bump or a rough stretch of road, that piston pushes against the hydraulic fluid, and the fluid absorbs the force of the piston, minimizing the impact you feel in the car’s cabin.

 Our expert mechanics use latest diagnostic equipment, and high quality CARQUEST auto parts, to get your brakes back in shape.
 Plus, our auto repair services are backed by an industry-leading 3 year / 36,000 mile warranty on parts and labor.
 Call us today at (413) 314-2280 or schedule an appointment online.